 Such crossings over the sands come and go over a timescale of, perhaps, decades: the Ray Sand shows how quickly depths can alter.

-The 1907 Reynolds chart shows a least depth of a quarter fathom (0.4m), a 1928 chart shows 13′ although the 195411952 Kentish Knock and the Naze to the Nore corrected to 1954 chart shows 11 feet (3.3m,) and so the depth increased rapidly but also varied over over the Twentieth Century
+The 195421952 Kentish Knock and the Naze to the Nore corrected to 1954 chart shows 11′ (3.3m,) so the depth increased over the Twentieth Century.

-Brian Foulger was a yachtsman who sailed from the Royal Burnham Yacht Club2Contributors on the ybw.com forum, thanks to tillergirl, Jan Harber and DanTribe.
+Brian Foulger was a yachtsman who sailed from the Royal Burnham Yacht Club3Contributors on the ybw.com forum, thanks to tillergirl, Jan Harber and DanTribe.
 He was a keen offshore racer in his wooden yacht Ailish, and later Shilia.
 His yacht Ailish III was rolled in the tempestous conditions of the 1979 Fastnet Race.
 Reportedly, he later described the conditions as being “a bit choppy”.

 He was credited with finding, or at least being an early user of, the swatchway that we know as Foulger’s Gat.
 He reported details of this to the Admiralty Hydrographer who later issued a chart correction and assigned the name.
 This must have been in the late 1990s as the feature does not appear on the 2001 Imray C1 but has appeared and is buoyed by two SWMs in the August 2002 edition.
 The construction of the windfarm later in the 2000s resulted in a kink in the channel which has necessitated another SWM.